snmptt/snmptt/snmptt/docs/snmptt.md

 If you start SNMPTT as a non-root user, then **daemon\_uid** is not required (and will probably not work).

 When using **daemon\_uid** in daemon mode, there will be two SNMPTT processes.
 The first will run as root and will be responsible for creating the .pid file, and for cleaning up the .pid file on exit.
 The second process will run as the user defined by **daemon\_uid**.
-If the system syslog (syslog\_system\_enable) is enabled, a message will be logged stating the user id has been changed.
+If the system syslog (**syslog\_system\_enable**) is enabled, a message will be logged stating the user id has been changed.
 All processing from that point on will be as the new user id.
 This can be verified by looking the snmptt processes using **ps**.

 For Windows, a local or domain user account called 'snmptt' should be created.
 If running as a Windows service, the service should be configured to use the snmptt user account.
 Otherwise the system should be logged in locally with the snmptt account before launching SNMPTT in daemon mode.

-The script snmptthandler which is called from Net-SNMP's snmptrapd will be executed in the same security context as snmptrapd.
+The script **snmptthandler** which is called from Net-SNMP's snmptrapd will be executed in the same security context as **snmptrapd**.

 The SNMPTT user should be configured with the following permissions: